miki4920/discord-roller/ReadMe.md

 Then select the server you want to use.
 Congratulations, you are ready to go!

+## Terms Used
+* DM - A person with one of the following ranks: "DM", "GM", "Game Master", "Dungeon Master".

 ## How to Use
 Each command starts with the "!" prefix.
 Dice Commands (All dice in format xdy):